 1. Store in a cool, dry place and replace the lid of the tin after use.

 2. To turn a dried egg into a fresh one, mix one level teaspoon of the powder with two tablespoons of water.
 This mixture equals one fresh egg.

 3. Now treat the egg as you would a fresh one.
 Don't make up more egg than is necessary for the dish you are making.
 Beat as usual before adding to other ingredients.

 PICTURE: A typical weeks rations - could you have survived on this?

 These weekly rations were stretched with the help of un-rationed extras like bread (incidentally not rationed until after the war), cereal, potatoes, offal and fruit and vegetables.
 An example of an adults weekly food ration allowance in 1943 is evident above.

 In addition to the rigid rationing of food, clothes were also rationed and controlled by the issue of clothing coupons.

 Beginning on 1st June 1941, every individual was allocated a maximum of just 66 clothing coupons per annum.
 This equated to just one complete outfit a year!

-The following list illustrates the number of coupons needed to buy certain garments;
+The list above illustrates the number of coupons needed to buy certain garments